Bergamo railway station: History

 According to the Central Statistical Office of the FS, the station was opened on 22 April 1854, upon the inauguration of the whole of the Bergamo–Brescia railway.
 However, another source says that the Bergamo–Brescia railway was opened only in stages.
 According to that source, the Coccaglio-Brescia and Brescia-Verona sections both become operational on 22 April 1854 and were formally opened two days later, while the connection to Bergamo was not completed until 12 October 1857.

 Features

 The passenger building is connected with the seven through tracks and two platform docks of the station yard by a small pedestrian underpass, which also connects the station with Via Gavazzeni, near a school campus.

 The underpass was finally opened in autumn 2008, almost fifty years after it was first proposed.

 Train services

-The station has about 10.3 million passenger movements each year.
+The station had about 10.3 million passenger movements in the year 2010.

 The station is served by the following service(s):